Next Steps For Improve Our Tulsa

-The schedule for this street work depends on coordination with other projects, the level of funding available as the bond issues are sold, the condition of the pavement, the geographic location and the complexity of the work to be done.
+The schedule for street work depends on coordination with other projects, the level of funding available as the bond issues are sold and sales taxes are collected, the condition of the pavement, the geographic location and the complexity of the work to be done.
 All nine council districts of the city will receive street work, so projects will be spread throughout Tulsa.

 The projects vary in size and type of work to be done, from patching and crack sealing to asphalt overlay to complete reconstruction – including storm water issues, sidewalk tripping hazards and handicap ramps, and replacement of old water lines.